JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 It is possible to write a plugin that is compatible across multiple products, as long as the plugin specifies which product it is compatible with.
 More specifically, the plugin must specify, using [the `<depends>` tag](http://www.jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_dependencies.html) in the [`plugin.xml` file](http://www.jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_configuration_file.html), dependencies on well known _modules_ or plugins.

 For the purposes of dependencies, a module can be thought of as a built-in plugin that ships as a non-removable part of a product.
 Not all products define and declare modules.
-For example, PhpStorm and GoLand do not have their own modules, but the products themselves depend on (and ship) the language specific plugins.
-You can make your plugin compatible with these products by also depending on the same language plugins.
+For example, PhpStorm does not have its own module, but the product itself depends on (and ships) the PHP language plugin.
+You can make your plugin compatible with PhpStorm by also depending on the same language plugin.

 For example: